-Many people find the prospect of speaking French very scary.
+But many people find the prospect of speaking French very scary.
 We’re put off by its difficult spelling and really fear making a mistake!
-Some of us might have traumatic memories of failing French tests at school have been put off learning French ever since.
+Some of us might have traumatic memories of failing French tests at school and have been nervous about learning French ever since (which is why we’ve made our app fun and the opposite experience of learning French in a classroom).

-But fear not!
-Because as this post is going to explain, French is actually one of the easiest European languages to learn.
-In many ways, it’s even easier than learning English!
-And as French is a world language, spoken by over 220 million people, learning French can give you access to a huge chunk of the world.
+This post is going to explain why French is actually one of the easiest European languages to learn.
+In many ways, it’s even easier than learning English.